Daniel Attinger: Research

-Attinger has conducted research in multiphase microfluidics, forensics, drop dynamics, bubble dynamics, multiphase flow and multiscale transport phenomena.
-His research is relevant to the fields of biology, manufacturing, bloodstain pattern analysis, advanced thermal management and energy transport.
+Attinger has conducted research in fluid dynamics, heat transfer, bloodstain pattern analysis and nanotechology.
+His research is relevant to the fields of biology, manufacturing, forensics, thermal management and energy transport.

 Heat transfer

-Attinger has taken up heat transfer as a research focus from the late 1990s.
-With his Ph.D. advisor Poulikakos, he studied the coupling between heat transfer, fluid dynamics and solidification during the impact of a molten drop on a silicone wafer.
-He developed an imaging technique to visualize the impact and deformation of the picoliter drop with a resolution of 5 microsecond, equivalent to 200,000 frames per second.

-During the late 2010s, Attinger studied numerically the influence of surface wettability in boiling heat transfer.
-The stochastic-automata model developed with colleagues Clausse and Marcel was two orders of magnitude faster than current numerical methods at simulating pool boiling.
+Attinger's early research with his Ph.D. advisor Poulikakos focused on heat transfer, fluid dynamics and solidification during the impact of molten drops on silicon wafers.
+He developed an imaging technique to visualize picoliter drop impacts with 5 microsecond resolution, equivalent to 200,000 frames per second.
+With Ph.D. student Amy Betz and colleagues, Attinger engineered surfaces with heterogeneous wettability for boiling heat transfer enhancement.
+Their research demonstrated that surfaces combining superhydrophilic and superhydrophobic patterns achieved exceptional pool boiling performance with high critical heat fluxes and heat transfer coefficients.
+During the late 2010s, Attinger and colleagues developed a stochastic-automata model for pool boiling that was two orders of magnitude faster than existing numerical methods.

-Bloodstain Pattern analysis
+Bloodstain pattern analysis

-One of Attinger's major research areas focuses on bloodstain pattern analysis (BPA), and has been funded by US Federal research agencies such as the National Institute of Justice and the US Army.
-In 2013, Attinger led a critical review on the relations between the disciplines of fluid dynamics and BPA.
-The review describes the fluid dynamics involved in BPA and contains an extensive table of research opportunities at the intersection of both disciplines.
-It also stresses on the need to integrate fluid dynamics with BPA as this integration may provide practical answers to specific questions related to BPA along while fluid dynamics may be presented with new flow problems.
+Attinger's research in bloodstain pattern analysis (BPA) has been funded by US Federal agencies including the National Institute of Justice and the US Army.
+In 2013, he led a critical review identifying research opportunities at the intersection of fluid dynamics and BPA.

-With colleague De Brabanter and co-authors, Attinger proposed a method to reconstruct the area of origin of blood spatter patterns considering fluid dynamics and statistical uncertainties.
-Their model accounts for the curvature of the drop trajectories due to gravity and drag, and provides solutions with an uncertainty specific to the spatter pattern at hand With colleague De Brabanter and Ph.D. student Liu, Attinger explored the capabilities of artificial intelligence to assist in crime scene reconstruction.
-They developed a machine learning framework to classify bloodstain patterns generated under either gunshot or blunt impact.
-The classification accuracy, as high as 99% for given situations, was shown to decrease with the increasing distance between the target surface collecting the stains and the blood source.
+With colleague De Brabanter and co-authors, Attinger proposed a method to reconstruct the area of origin of blood spatter patterns that accounts for the curvature of drop trajectories due to gravity and drag, providing solutions with pattern-specific uncertainty estimates.
+With Ph.D. student Liu and colleague De Brabanter, Attinger developed a machine learning framework to classify bloodstain patterns generated under gunshot or blunt impact, achieving classification accuracy as high as 99% for certain conditions.

-Attinger and colleagues published two open source databases of bloodstain patterns, scanned in high resolution and freely available for research or teaching purposes.
+Attinger and colleagues published two open-source databases of high-resolution bloodstain patterns, freely available for research and teaching purposes.
+With colleague Yarin and Ph.D. student Comiskey, Attinger proposed theoretical models predicting forward and backward blood spatter patterns caused by bullet wounds, showing how bullet shape influences droplet formation through Rayleigh-Taylor instability.
+His research in BPA has been discussed in several media outlets.

-Attinger used Newton's equation of motion along with other models for gravity and drag forces for the screening of five parameters including drop size, initial velocity and the launch angle.
-He then conducted fluid dynamics simulations based on the selected parameters and presented the results in the form of charts for the purpose of crime scene reconstruction.
-Attinger's research work in BPA has been discussed in several media outlets.